NVIDIA/bionemo-framework/docs/docs/user-guide/getting-started/index.md

 Documentation source is stored in `docs/`

-The script for building a local docker container is `./bionemo` which has some useful commands including:
+The script for building a local docker container is `./launch.sh` which has some useful commands including:

-* `./bionemo build` to build the container
+* `./launch.sh build` to build the container
-* `./bionemo dev` to get into a running container with reasonable settings for data/code mounts etc.
+* `./launch.sh run` to get into a running container with reasonable settings for data/code mounts etc.

 ### More detailed structure notes